karinnamonzon/labReport2/report.md

   }
 ```

-With this code and urunning it with the JUnit tests from earlier it produces this:
+With this code and running it with the JUnit tests from earlier it produces this:
 ![Image](https://github.com/karinnamonzon/labReport2/blob/main/correct.png?raw=true)

+Bugs that were fixed include the iteration length in the for loop where it was changed from `arr.length` to arr.length/2 to precent the array from swapping elements twice.
+The array swapped firstmost and lastmost elements with each other so changinh the iteration length stopped it from going all the way and ending up with the same array.
+Another line was added within the for loop `arr[arr.length - i - 1] = tempArray[0];` to store the firstmost elements before being replaced.

 # Part 3